Anxiety Therapy in Calgary

 • recognizing patterns in your thinking

-• working with the nervous system, not just the mind
+• working with the nervous system, not just the mind to build capacity

 • building more space between you and the anxiety